intelligent-environments-lab/CityLearn/README.md

 ### Possible actions
 C determines the capacity of the storage device and is defined as a multiple of the maximum thermal energy consumption by the building.
 - ```cooling_storage```: increase (action > 0) or decrease (action < 0) of the amount of cooling energy stored in the cooling storage device. -1/C <= action <= 1/C (attempts to decrease or increase the cooling energy stored in the storage device by an amount equal to the action times the storage device's maximum capacity).
 In order to decrease the energy stored in the device (action < 0), the energy must be released into the building's cooling system.
 Therefore, the state of charge will not decrease proportionally to the action taken if the demand for cooling of the building is lower than the action times the maximum capacity of the cooling storage device.
-- ```heating_storage```: increase (action > 0) or decrease (action < 0) of the amount of heating energy stored in the heating storage device. -1/C <= action <= 1/C (attempts to decrease or increase the heating energy stored in the storage device by an amount equal to the action times the storage device's maximum capacity).
-In order to decrease the energy stored in the device (action < 0), the energy must be released into the building's heating system.
-Therefore, the state of charge will not decrease proportionally to the action taken if the demand for heating of the building is lower than the action times the maximum capacity of the heating storage device.
 - ```dhw_storage```: increase (action > 0) or decrease (action < 0) of the amount of DHW stored in the DHW storage device. -1/C <= action <= 1/C (attempts to decrease or increase the DHW stored in the storage device by an amount equivalent to action times its maximum capacity).
 In order to decrease the energy stored in the device, the energy must be released into the building.
 Therefore, the state of charge will not decrease proportionally to the action taken if the demand for DHW of the building is lower than the action times the maximum capacity of the DHW storage device.

 Note that the action of the user-implemented controller can be bounded between -1/C and 1/C because the capacity of the storage unit, C, is defined as a multiple of the maximum thermal energy consumption by the building.
 For instance, if C_cooling = 3 and the peak cooling energy consumption of the building during the simulation is 20 kWh, then the storage unit will have a total capacity of 60 kWh.